Laugharne/Laugharne/README.md

 ----
 ### 💎  Solidity

-I am deeply interesting about the Ethereum blockchain and Solidity language, with a keen focus on optimizing gas costs—a pivotal challenge in the development of smart contracts.
+▶ I am deeply interesting about the **Ethereum** blockchain and **Solidity** language, with a keen focus on optimizing gas costs—a pivotal challenge in the development of smart contracts.

-For an in-depth understanding, I continually educate myself.
+▶ For an in-depth understanding, I continually educate myself.

 <table>